 The Music department aim to cater for all musical tastes, abilities and experience levels, from beginner to diploma level.
 A wide range of choirs, orchestras, jazz and wind bands, chamber groups and other ensembles rehearse throughout the week, and everyone is encouraged to get involved.
-Those students who learn instruments outside of school are encouraged to make themselves known to the Music department, and to take as many of the opportunities available to them.
+Those students who learn instruments outside of school are encouraged to make themselves known to the Music department, and to take as many of the opportunities available to them as they can.
 Individual music tuition takes place in study periods, and is available on the following instruments:

-Strings: violin, viola, cello, double bass, harp,

-classical guitar, electric or acoustic

-guitar, bass guitar

-Woodwind: flute, oboe, clarinet, bassoon, saxophone,
+Strings: violin, viola, cello, double bass, harp, classical guitar, electric or acoustic guitar, bass guitar Woodwind: flute, oboe, clarinet, bassoon, saxophone, recorder Brass: French horn, trumpet, cornet, trombone, tuba, euphonium Other: singing, piano, percussion, church organ

-recorder

-Brass: French horn, trumpet, cornet, trombone,

-tuba, euphonium

-Other: singing, piano, percussion, church

-organ (grade 4 piano required)

-Highlights of the year include a cabaret performance, rock gigs, the St Cecilia's Day concert in Michaelmas term, and a concert at Nottingham's Albert Hall.
-There are also Chapel services to sing in, a music competition, and regular drive time concerts for solo and chamber performances.
+(grade 4 piano required) Highlights of the year include a cabaret performance, rock gigs and the St Cecilia's Day concert.
+There are also Chapel services to sing in, a Young Musician of the Year competition, and regular drive time concerts for solo and chamber performances.
 There are also opportunities to perform with external organisations.
-To arrange lessons and for more information, speak to Mrs Richardson, the Music Administrator (georgina.richardson@trentcollege.net), or a member of the Music department.
+To arrange lessons and for more information, speak to Mrs Richardson, the Music Administrator (georgina.richardson@trentcollege.

+net), or a member of the Music department.

-Drama in the Sixth Form
+Drama in the Sixth Form @TrentDrama